Mexicos Economy Grows 4.8 Pct In 2021, Preliminary Figures Show - UrduPoint

 Mexico's Economy Grows 4.8 Pct In 2021, Preliminary Figures Show

-MEXICO CITY, Feb 1 (UrduPoint / Pakistan Point News - 1st Feb, 2022 ) --:Mexico's economy grew 4.8 percent in 2021, following the 8.2 percent retraction in the previous year due to the COVID-19 pandemic, preliminary figures from the National Institute of Statistics and Geography (INEGI) showed Monday.
+MEXICO CITY, Feb 2 (UrduPoint / Pakistan Point News - 2nd Feb, 2022 ) :Mexico's economy grew 4.8 percent in 2021, following the 8.2 percent retraction in the previous year due to the COVID-19 pandemic, preliminary figures from the National Institute of Statistics and Geography (INEGI) showed Monday.

 INEGI's initial numbers revealed that industrial activity rose 6.5 percent in 2021, while the service sector increased 4 percent.